NDA allies pass resolution challenging 2024 LS polls under PM Modi - ExBulletin

 NDA allies pass resolution challenging 2024 LS polls under PM Modi

-New Delhi: The National Democratic Alliance (NDA) partners passed a resolution to contest the 2024 Lok Sabha elections under the leadership of Prime Minister Narendra Modi.
+New Delhi: National Democratic Alliance (NDA) partners have passed a resolution to contest the 2024 Lok Sabha elections under the leadership of Prime Minister Narendra Modi.

 In addition, the allies have also targeted opposition unity efforts, saying the opposition is facing an identity crisis and is beset by confusion and disorientation.